- Home

 ๐ Why It Matters

 R^2 is the standard measure of how well a regression model fits data.
-It helps compare models and assess prediction quality.
+It helps compare competing models, assess prediction quality, and communicate model performance to non-technical stakeholders.

 Related Concepts